 Class attendance, punctuality, and participation are required and necessary to accomplish the goals of the course.
 Our meetings will consist of experiential activities and active discussions about the readings, course assignments, and your work with clients at your placement site.
-Two unexcused absences will result in a deduction of three points from the final grade and three absences will result in five points deduction.
-More than three absences will result in an F grade.
+Two unexcused absences will result in a 50-point deduction from your participation/attendance grade.
+Three absences will result in a loss of all 100 points of your participation/attendance grade.
+More than three absences will result in an F grade for the course.
 In addition, it is expected that all assignments will be handed in on time.
 Students are encouraged to reach out to the instructor with any questions/concerns and asked to inform the instructor of any potential issues in regard to attendance/participation.
 Any assignment or homework handed in late will receive reductions in five points for each day late.